Unbiased Markov chain Monte Carlo with couplings: Abstract

 \section{Abstract}

 Markov chain Monte Carlo (MCMC) methods provide consistent approximations of integrals as the number of iterations goes to infinity.
-MCMC estimators are generally biased after any fixed number of iterations, which complicates both parallel computation and the construction of confidence intervals.
-We propose to remove this bias by using couplings of Markov chains together with a telescopic sum argument of Glynn \& Rhee (2014).
-The resulting unbiased estimators can be computed in parallel, with confidence intervals following directly from the Central Limit Theorem for i.i.d. variables.
-We discuss practical couplings for popular algorithms such as Metropolis-Hastings, Gibbs samplers, and Hamiltonian Monte Carlo.
+MCMC estimators are generally biased after any fixed number of iterations.
+We propose to remove this bias by using couplings of Markov chains together with a telescopic sum argument of Glynn and Rhee (2014).
+The resulting unbiased estimators can be computed independently in parallel.
+We discuss practical couplings for popular MCMC algorithms.
 We establish the theoretical validity of the proposed estimators and study their efficiency relative to the underlying MCMC algorithms.
-Finally, we illustrate the performance and limitations of the method on toy examples, a variable selection problem, and an approximation of the cut distribution arising in Bayesian inference for models made of multiple modules.
+Finally, we illustrate the performance and limitations of the method on toy examples, on an Ising model around its critical temperature, on a high-dimensional variable selection problem, and on an approximation of the cut distribution arising in Bayesian inference for models made of multiple modules.